rjuju/pg_validate_extupgrade/README.md

                 - CREATE INDEX tbl0_id_idx ON public.tbl0 USING btree (id) WHERE (id > 0)
                 + CREATE INDEX tbl0_id_idx ON public.tbl0 USING btree (id)

+              - in comment:
+                - index with qual
+                + index without qual

         - in stats:
           installed and upgraded both have 2 ExtendedStatistic but some mismatch in them:
             - mismatch found for ExtendedStatistic public.tbl0_stats: